 NUMEROUS OPTIONS ARE AVAILABLE IN 1031 EXCHANGES

-- DO NOT include the Note in the exchange and pay any taxes that may be due.
-The Exchanger would receive the Note as the Beneficiary at the closing and pay taxes on this portion of the capital gain under the installment sale method which is specified in IRC Section 453.
+- Do not include the note in the exchange and pay any taxes that may be due.
+The taxpayer would receive the note as the beneficiary at the closing and pay taxes on this portion of the capital gain under the installment sale method which is specified in IRC Section 453.

-- Include the Note in the exchange by initially showing the qualified intermediary (API) as the Beneficiary and possibly defer the capital gain taxes.
+- Include the note in the exchange by initially showing the qualified intermediary as the beneficiary on the installment note and possibly defer the capital gain taxes.

 USE THE NOTE TOWARDS THE DOWN PAYMENT ON THE REPLACEMENT PROPERTY

-The Seller of the replacement property accepts the Note as partial payment towards the purchase price.
-In this scenario, the Note is assigned to the seller of the replacement property by the qualified intermediary and delivered to the Seller at closing.
+The seller of the replacement property accepts the installment note as partial consideration towards the purchase price of the replacement property.
+In this scenario, the note is assigned to the seller of the replacement property by the qualified intermediary and delivered to the seller at the replacement property closing.

-THE PAYER ON THE NOTE PAYS OFF THE NOTE PRIOR TO CLOSING ON THE REPLACEMENT PROPERTY
+THE PAYER ON THE INSTALLMENT NOTE PAYS OFF THE INSTALLMENT NOTE PRIOR TO CLOSING ON THE REPLACEMENT PROPERTY

-The Note is actually paid off during the exchange.
-This works only on short-term Notes due within the 180-day exchange period.
-The Payer pays off the Note directly to API, the holder of the Note.
-API adds the payoff proceeds to the existing proceeds in the qualified intermediary’s account where funds are being held for the benefit of the taxpayer.
+The installment note is paid off during the 180-day exchange period.
+This approach works only on short-term notes due within the 180-day exchange period.
+The payer pays off the installment note directly to the qualified intermediary, the holder of the installment note.
+The qualified intermediary adds the payoff proceeds to the existing exchange proceeds in the qualified intermediary’s account where funds are being held for the benefit of the taxpayer.
 When the replacement property is ready to close, all proceeds in the qualified intermediary’s account are wired to the closing officer handling the purchase of the replacement property.

 SELLING THE NOTE ON THE SECONDARY MARKET